VazkiiMods/BotaniaCD/media/README.txt

 album.
 Modded minecraft was a huge part of my childhood and I'm super glad to be a part of the community in the most insignificant and comically stupid way.
 Thanks, everyone! -Metty

+2. Fight for Quislamence: Botania x Space Jam mashup submitted by MettyMagic See the comment for Endure Jaminess.

+3. Runes of Air: Fan-music submitted by Firel
+When I wrote Runes of Air, I tried imagining what a Music Disc for Botania would sound like.
+While I do love the Nothing Battles' two themes, those were boss themes, and I was going for a different mood- something closer to Cat, or Stal, with a distinctly magical and whimsical feel to it.
+Something you could listen to while adventuring through your overworld, looking for flowers to start your Apothecary with.

-2. Runes of Mana: Fan-music submitted by Firel
+4. Runes of Mana: Fan-music submitted by Firel
 This is Runes of Mana, inspired by the skyblock experience, chilling out and just vibing to Botania's progression.
 So often, I'd lose myself in the process, and just kind open my eyes in front of the terrestrial agglomeration plate. it's nice.
 I decided on the Note Block soundfont because it lent itself very well to the nostalgic vibes.

-3. Rune of Air: Fan-music submitted by Firel
-TODO

-4. Garden of Glass: Fan-music submitted by Firel
+5. Garden of Glass: Fan-music submitted by Firel
+I've played many a skyblock where Botania quickly becomes one of the central features of my base.
+Gourmaryllis crunching on god-knows-what while Entropynniums eat blasting TNT out of hourglass-dispensers.
+This the music I hear as I walk through the busy floating islands my friends and I have built, mana spreaders pulsing and the void ever lingering far below.

-TODO
+6. TODO original Nothing Battles?

-5. Fight for Quislamence: Botania x Space Jam mashup submitted by MettyMagic See the comment for Endure Jaminess.

 --------------------------
 This section describes the contents of the media folder on the data side of the disc.